HappyShield/happyshield.github.io/readme.md

 ### 3. Submit a Pull Request for Your Translation

-When you are ready for your work to be incorporated into the main repository, you will submit a pull request, which is a request to have these changes incorporated into the live website.
+When you are ready for your work to be incorporated into the main repository, you will submit a **"Pull request"**, which is a request to have these changes incorporated into the live website.

 Watch [our video explaining how to submit a pull request for your translations files for HappyShield.Github.io here!](https://youtu.be/eBnob0MgYTU)